AI Decision Governance for Live Automation Control

 How do we start?

 Start with the structured intake.
-Corevexa reviews your systems and workflows, confirms scope, and delivers a Layer-7 governance blueprint aligned to CGS.
+Corevexa reviews your systems and workflows, confirms scope, and maps the governance path for authority, risk, policy, approval, and ledger needs.